 Most of us want these things, but sometimes we must shift our perceptions of ourselves and how we live in order to create an environment to foster inner peace.
 Once we make the shift, we must practice the actions that lead to inner peace in order to sustain it.

-Here are ten practical actions to integrate into your life to foster inner peace.
+Here are ten practical actions on how to find inner peace.

 1. Have nothing unresolved.

 As opposed to just having things finished, completely clear up the larger unresolved issues personally and professionally that sap your energy and create other problems in your life.
 You will feel a weight come off your shoulders.

 Rather than resisting and fighting, just stop struggling.
 Resistance blocks energy and creativity.
 How can you find a solution when you are flailing about and tensed up?
 Unhook yourself from the situation or person and view it from a detached perspective.

 3. Take full responsibility for how you react to others.

 Other people don’t make you behave in a certain way.
 You choose your behavior.
 Decide who you want to be in all circumstances.
 Mentally prepare yourself and plan for a calm, unflappable response even during trying times.

 4. Become aware of and sensitive to feelings rather than ignoring them.

 This means your own feelings as well as others.
 Don’t shove away feelings because they are uncomfortable.
 They are sending you a message.
 Take time to poke around those feelings to discover what is behind them.
 If you don’t, the feelings will come back in more unpleasant ways and really disrupt your peace.

 Resist editing, lying, or translating.
 Be real.
 Lay it on the table in a gentle and authentic way to yourself and others.
 Hiding the truth doesn’t serve you in the long run.
 Staying true to your integrity brings peace of mind.